voxpupuli/puppet-consul/README.markdown

 * Installs the consul daemon (via url or package)
 * Optionally installs a user to run it under
 * Installs a configuration file (/etc/consul/config.json)
-* Manages the consul service via upstart
+* Manages the consul service via upstart, sysv, or systemd

 ##Usage